bentoml/BentoML/docs/source/guides/batching.rst

 Configuring Batching
 --------------------

 If a model supports batching, adaptive batching is enabled by default.
 To explicitly disable or control adaptive batching behaviors at runtime, configuration can be specified under the ``batching`` key.
-Additionally, there are two configurations for customizing batching behaviors, `max_batch_size` and `max_latency_ms`.
+Additionally, there are three configuration keys for customizing batching behaviors, ``max_batch_size``, ``max_latency_ms``, and ``strategy``.

 Max Batch Size
 ^^^^^^^^^^^^^^

-Configured through the ``max_batch_size`` key, max batch size represents the maximum size a batch can reach before releasing for inferencing.
+Configured through the ``max_batch_size`` key, max batch size represents the maximum size a batch can reach before being released for inferencing.
 Max batch size should be set based on the capacity of the available system resources, e.g. memory or GPU memory.

 Max Latency
 ^^^^^^^^^^^

-Configured through the ``max_latency_ms`` key, max latency represents the maximum latency in milliseconds that a batch should wait before releasing for inferencing.
+Configured through the ``max_latency_ms`` key, max latency represents the maximum latency in milliseconds that the scheduler will attempt to uphold by cancelling requests when it thinks the runner server is incapable of servicing that request in time.
 Max latency should be set based on the service level objective (SLO) of the inference requests.

+Batching Strategy
+^^^^^^^^^^^^^^^^^

+Configured through the ``strategy`` and ``strategy_options`` keys, the batching strategy determines the way that the scheduler chooses a batching window, i.e. the time it waits for requests to combine them into a batch before dispatching it to begin execution.
+There are three options:

+ - target_latency: this strategy waits until it expects the first request received will take around ``latency`` time to complete before beginning execution.
+Choose this method if you think that your service workload will be very bursty and so the intelligent wait algorithm will do a poor job of identifying average wait times.

+                   It takes one option, ``latency_ms`` (default 1000), which is the latency target to use for dispatch.

+ - fixed_wait: this strategy will wait a fixed amount of time after the first request has been received.
+It differs from the target_latency strategy in that it does not consider the amount of time that it expects a batch will take to execute.

+               It takes one option, ``wait_ms`` (default 1000), the amount of time to wait after receiving the first request.

+ - intelligent_wait: this strategy waits intelligently in an effort to optimize average latency across all requests.
+It takes the average the average time spent in queue, then calculates the average time it expects to take to wait for and then execute the batch including the next request.
+If that time, multiplied by number of requests in the queue, is less than the average wait time, it will continue waiting for the next request to arrive.
+This is the default, and the other options should only be chosen if undesirable latency behavior is observed.

+                     It has one option, ``decay`` (default 0.95), which is the rate at which the dispatcher decays the wait time, per dispatched job.
+Note that this does not decay the actual expected wait time, but instead reduces the batching window, which indirectly reduces the average waiting time.

 .. code-block:: yaml
     :caption: ⚙️ `configuration.yml`

     runners:
+        # batching options for all runners
+        batching:
+            enabled: true
+            max_batch_size: 100
+            max_latency_ms: 500
+            strategy: avg_wait
         iris_clf:
+            # batching options for specifically the iris_clf runner
+            # these options override the above
             batching:
                 enabled: true
                 max_batch_size: 100
                 max_latency_ms: 500
+                strategy: target_latency
+                strategy_options:
+                  latency_ms: 200

 Monitoring
 ----------